-Proposed Modification Reference Proposed Modification Reason Previous Modification reference Policy W8 Station Approach Regeneration Area Amendment to criterion x as follows - x.
+Proposed Modification Reference Proposed Modification Reason Previous Modification reference x.
 The proposals consider and address the need provision of infrastructure needed to make the development acceptable in planning terms together with for education provision (Primary and Secondary) to meet the needs of the development; MM58 (Policy W9) Supporting text: Update maps to include the boundary of the South Downs National Park (p.351).
-Policy W9 Bar End Depot New criterion immediately after vii as follows - The proposals provides a footway link and cycleway link across the western boundary of the site to improve connectivity to Winchester Town to the north of the site; Comment from SDNPA And Criterion was incorrectly omitted from the Reg 19 LP.
+Policy W9 Bar End Depot New criterion immediately after vii as follows - The proposals provide a footway link and cycleway link across the western boundary of the site to improve connectivity to Winchester Town to the north of the site; Comment from SDNPA And Criterion was incorrectly omitted from the Reg 19 LP.
 PM96, PM97 MM59 (Policy W10) Supporting text: Update maps to include the boundary of the South Downs National Park (p.355).
 12.106 Hyde Abbey Gardens which includes the remains of Hyde Abbey, a Benedictine monastery, extends into the car park and grounds of the adjacent former Leisure centre complex.
-Hyde Gateway, which is located opposite St Bartholomew's Comments from SDNPA, Historic England, the Environment Agency, and Southern Water PM98, PM99, PM100, PM101

-Proposed Modification Reference Proposed Modification Reason Previous Modification reference Church in King Alfred's Place, and the Bridge is a Scheduled Monument, and Listed Building.
+Hyde Abbey Gateway, which is located opposite St Bartholomew's Church in King Alfred's Place, and the Bridge is a Scheduled Monument, and a Grade I Listed Building .
 The Bridge is also a Listed Building and a Scheduled Monument.
+St Bartholomew 's Church is a Grade II Listed Comments from SDNPA, Historic England, the Environment Agency, and Southern Water PM98, PM99, PM100, PM101

+Proposed Modification Reference Proposed Modification Reason Previous Modification reference Building and, as the church for Hyde Abbey, it is the only remaining building still in use.
 These are the only substantial above ground / upstanding remains that exist.
 As the western boundary of the site is also located adjacent to the Winchester Conservation Area boundary, any development will need to take this into consideration as part of the design process.
-As the western boundary of the site is also located adjacent to the Winchester Conservation Area boundary, any development will need to take this into consideration Area boundary, any development will need to take this into consideration Abbey remains above and below ground, both scheduled and unscheduled but potentially of national importance, and impacts on their significance as part of the design process.
-Policy W10Former River Park Leisure Centre siteAmendments to criterion v and new criterion vii as follows -v.
-A site specific Flood Risk Assessment will need to be prepared and agreed thatdemonstrates that there will be no inappropriate development within FloodZone 3b in accordance with Table 2 of the Planning Practice Guidance forFlood risk and coastal change.
-It will also need to be demonstratedhowdevelopment will be safe for its lifetime taking climate change and thevulnerability of the developments users into account, and ensure that flood risk isnot increased elsewhere as a result of the development;vii.
-Any re-development of this site will be subject to a sewer networkcapacity assessment during the planning application process, shouldcapacity be constrained, occupation of the development will be phased toalign with the delivery of infrastructure, in consultation with the serviceprovider.
+As the western boundary of the site is also located adjacent to the Winchester Conservation Area boundary, any development will need to take this into consideration as well as the Abbey remains above and below ground, both scheduled and unscheduled but potentially of national importance, and impacts on their significance as part of the design process.
+Policy W10 Former River Park Leisure Centre site v.
+A site specific Flood Risk Assessment will need to be prepared and agreed that demonstrates that there will be no inappropriate development within Flood Zone 3b in accordance with Table 2 of the Planning Practice Guidance for Flood risk and coastal change.
+It will also need to be demonstrated how development will be safe for its lifetime taking climate change and the vulnerability of the developments users into account, and ensure that flood risk is not increased elsewhere as a result of the development; vii.
+Any re-development of this site will be subject to a sewer network capacity assessment during the planning application process, should capacity be constrained, occupation of the development will be phased to align with the delivery of infrastructure, in consultation with the service provider.
+MM60 (Policy W11) Supporting text: Comments from Historic England PM102